 Kitazawa Seed Company is partnering with Agrohaitai Ltd. in Canada to serve their US customers and for Kitazawa Seed Company to offer Agrohaitai’s wide selection of quality seeds.
 We welcome Agrohaitai customers to our website.

 The dark green, heavily savoyed leaves grow atop thick bunches of pale green petioles giving it a spinach-like appearance.
 In summer, the plant reaches nearly a foot in height.
 In winter, it grows in a rosette close to the ground.
 As with Tatsoi, individual leaves can be picked continuously for several weeks.
 Heat and cold tolerant.
 Excellent for microgreens and baby leaf production.

-Cultivation: Prefers mild and cool temperatures.
-Prepare fertile, well drained soil.
-Sow seeds in spring after last frost or late summer/early fall.
+Cultivation: Prepare fertile, well-drained soil.
+Sow seeds in spring after last frost to early summer or late summer/early fall.
 Keep soil moist.
 Fertilize as needed.
+Optimum growing temperatures are in the 60s°F. Exposure to frost or prolonged temperatures below 50°F may result in bolting.
+Mulch fall crops to avoid premature bolting.
 Harvest young baby leaves for salad mix or harvest the whole plant when fully mature at 10-12" tall.
 For micro-greens, sow seeds in spring to summer in sandy soil in a bright but cool location.
 Broadcast seeds on soil and cover with a thin layer.
 Keep uniformly moist.
 Harvest by cutting when seedlings reach 3-4".

 Please note: Maturity, adaptability and disease tolerance may differ under your specific climate and/or growing conditions.